Traffic Light Recognition Failures: Backup Systems Explained

 • Decision layer: planner issues control commands or driver alerts based on fused confidence.

-Why this matters: cameras read color and symbols directly but are vulnerable to glare, saturation, or optical injection.
+Why this matters: Cameras read color and symbols directly but are vulnerable to glare, saturation, or optical injection.
 Map and V2X provide redundancy but assume accurate infrastructure state and secure comms.

-Where systems break: failure modes and root causes
+Where systems break: failure modes and root causes?

 Traffic light recognition failures — backup systems explained